hellmelon/wordgame/README.md

-# 🎮 Nerdle - A Wordle Clone
+# 🎮 Word Game - A Wordle Clone

 A fun word puzzle game built with **React** and **Redux**!
 Guess the target word in 6 attempts.
 Each letter gets colored to show how close you are to the answer!